AninditaBasu/indica/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:
 1. Ping the '...'
 API with '...' parameters.
 2. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected in the response body.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.